Bin-Huang/chatbox/README.md

 - More free and powerful Prompt capability
 - Data is stored locally and will not be lost
-- Built-in AI services out of the box, API KEY is not required
 - Support for OpenAI(GPT3.5, GPT4), Azure OpenAI and ChatGLM-6B
 - Support for custom domain proxies
 - Markdown & Code Highlighting